Nest Temperature Sensor solves a common problem but does little else

 More Nest Temperature Sensor reviews

-Don’t just take our word from it – here’s what others are saying:
+Don’t just take our word for it – here’s what others are saying:

 - DigitalTrends’s Nest Temperature Sensor Review calls it a “must-have” for large homes